arc64/www.tecks.co.nz/books/types-of-research-evidence/how-are-the-effects-of-teaching-on-learning-to-be-measured/types-of-questions-and-the-research-methods-required-to-answer-them/between-groups-experiments-and-within-subject-experiments.md

 ---
 grand_parent: 'How are the effects of teaching on learning to be measured? '
 great_grand_parent: 'Types of research evidence '
-great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
+great_great_grand_parent: 'Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 5